Bajrakitiyabha: Illness and death

-As the first official update regarding her conditions since 2023, the Bureau of the Royal Family announced in August 2025 that Princess Bajrakitiyabha has been diagnosed with a severe bloodstream infection; doctors had to administer antibiotics to keep blood pressure stable.
-She is still supported by equipment for her lung and kidney functions.
+As the first official update regarding her condition since 2023, the Bureau of the Royal Household announced in August 2025 that Bajrakitiyabha had been diagnosed with a severe bloodstream infection; doctors had to administer antibiotics to keep her blood pressure stable.
+She was still supported by equipment for her lung and kidney functions.
+In October 2025, her grandmother, Queen Sirikit, died at the same hospital where Bajrakitiyabha was being treated.